College of Communication

-Where great stories
+Where great stories begin.

 Learning how to communicate effectively and gain insight into the way modern communication affects society—that takes the right tools.
 It takes an educational environment that is collaborative and forward-thinking.
 It takes curricula that prepares us for the moments right in front of us and those too far out to see.
 It takes guidance from the best minds in their fields.
 And, most importantly, it takes practice.